 Tracking Policy Flow

-Click the Select button to view the detailed log records kept by Apinizer for policies executed for the API Proxy while in step-by-step tracking mode.
+Click the Select button to view the detailed execution information Apinizer keeps for policies run on the API Proxy while step-by-step tracing is on.

 - Successful Flow